 Blonder Tongue's primary manufacturing operations are presently located at the Old Bridge Facility, which also serves as the Company's headquarters.
 The Company has developed, implemented and maintains a Quality Management System, that has been certified as conforming to all requirements of the ISO 9001:2015 international standard.
 The Company's manufacturing operations are vertically integrated and consist principally of the programming, assembly, and testing of electronic assemblies built from fabricated parts, printed circuit boards and electronic devices and the fabrication from raw sheet metal, of chassis and cabinets for such assemblies.
-Management continues to implement improvements to the manufacturing process to increase production volume and reduce product cost, including logistics modifications on the factory floor to accommodate increasingly fine pitch surface mount electronic components.
-The Company is capable of manufacturing assemblies of 16 layer printed circuit boards with thousands of components, including placement of 0.030x0.030mil ball grid arrays and 0201 packaged sized components, utilizing its advanced state-of-the-art automatic placement equipment as well as automated optical inspection and testing systems.
+Management continues to implement improvements to the manufacturing process to increase production volume and reduce product cost, including logistics modifications on the factory floor to accommodate increasingly fine pitch surface mount electronic components, including placement of 0.030x0.030mil ball grid arrays and 0201 packaged sized components, utilizing its advanced state-of-the-art automatic placement equipment as well as automated optical inspection and testing systems.
 Investments by the Company in these advanced manufacturing technologies is consistent with and part of the Company's strategy to provide its customers with high performance-to-cost ratio products.
-The Company also maintains a small sales and engineering facility in Springboro, Ohio and maintains a small engineering facility in Ft.
+The Company also maintains a small engineering facility in Springboro, Ohio and maintains a small engineering facility in Ft.
 Wayne, Indiana.

-Since 2007, the Company has been manufacturing certain high volume, labor intensive products, including many of the Company's analog products, in the PRC.
-A key contract manufacturer in the PRC produces such products (all of which are proprietary Blonder Tongue designs) as may be requested by the Company from time to time (in the Company's discretion) through the submission of purchase orders, the terms of which are governed by a manufacturing agreement.
+Since 2007, the Company has been manufacturing certain high volume, labor intensive products, including many of the Company's analog products overseas, a portion of such products are produced in the PRC.
+A key contract manufacturer in the PRC produces these products (all of which are proprietary Blonder Tongue designs) as may be requested by the Company from time to time (in the Company's discretion) through the submission of purchase orders, the terms of which are governed by a manufacturing agreement.
 Although the Company does not currently anticipate the transfer of any additional products to the PRC for manufacture, the Company may do so if business and market conditions make it advantageous to do so.
 In connection with the Company's initiatives in the PRC, the Company may have foreign currency transactions and may be subject to various currency exchange control programs related to its PRC operations.
+Since 2019, the Company has been manufacturing certain high volume, labor intensive products in South Korea and Taiwan.
+Several manufacturers produce Blonder Tongue proprietary products, as may be requested by the Company from time to time (in the Company's discretion) through the submission of purchase orders, the terms of which are governed by purchase and IP agreements.
+Products produced on behalf of the Company in Taiwan and South Korea are transacted in US Dollars and carry limited foreign exchange risk.
 See "Risk Factors" below for more detail on the risk of foreign operations.